 All NECP teachers have been trained and are expected to use Kagan Structures to emphasize active and equitable student engagement in their classrooms.
 Developed by Dr. Spencer Kagan, these classroom management and teaching techniques have been proven to consistently produce dramatic academic and social gains in individual students.

 Already known as an innovative school, NECP has forged an international relationship with China.
-In a unique partnership with the Global Classroom Alliance through a program dubbed ‘China Connection,’ the school is hosting 7 exchange students from Beijing this fall.
+In a unique partnership with the Global Classroom Alliance through a program dubbed ‘China Connection,’ the school is hosting 7 exchange students from Beijing in 2013 and will have 3 on campus during the fall of 2014.
 Future plans include additional exchanges for Chinese students and for teachers, who will come to teach the Chinese language.
 The school is developing opportunities for NECP teachers and students to travel to China.

 “We have been very pleased with the response of the regional community to the new educational opportunities at North East Carolina Prep,” said Westberg.
 “We have more than 130 children on the current waiting list for admission.
 Unfortunately, our enrollment is limited by our charter with the State and the capacity of our facilities.”
-The 2014-15 school year application process will begin on October 1, 2013.
+The 2015-16 school year application process will begin in September 2014.
 For more information about North East Carolina Preparatory School call 252-641-0464 to arrange a visit.